-- 1. Proposals for development likely to have an adverse effect, either directly or indirectly, on Local wildlife sites; Local Nature Reserves; or Regionally Important Geological / Geomorphological Sites will only be permitted where the justification for the proposals clearly outweighs any harm to the intrinsic nature conservation and/or scientific value of the site.
-Where development is permitted on such sites, careful site design should be used to avoid any negative impact.
+Proposals for development likely to have an adverse effect, either directly or indirectly, on Local Wildlife Sites; Local Nature Reserves; or Regionally Important Geological / Geomorphological Sites will only be permitted where the justification for the proposals clearly outweighs any harm to the intrinsic nature conservation and/or scientific value of the site.

 Where negative impact is unavoidable, measures should be taken to ensure that the impacts of the development on valued natural features and wildlife have been mitigated to their fullest practical extent.
-Where mitigation alone is not sufficient, adequate compensatory habitat enhancement or creation schemes will be required. - Proposals for development which do not detract from the unspoilt scenic quality or scientific value of the Undeveloped Coast, as shown on the policies map, will be permitted. - 3.
-Within the Local Landscape Designation areas at Seasalter Marshes, North Downs, Blean Woods, Wantsum Channel and Stour Valley, as defined on the policies map, proposals for development will only be permitted where they conserve and, where appropriate, enhance the special qualities of the landscape.
-Consideration will be given to - (a) the extent to which the developments location, scale, design and materials would impact on, or protect, the local landscape character and its special qualities; and
+Where mitigation alone is not sufficient, adequate compensatory habitat enhancement or creation schemes will be required.

+- 2. Proposals for development which do not detract from the unspoilt scenic quality or scientific value of the Undeveloped Coast, as shown on the policies map, will be permitted. - Within the Local Landscape Designation areas at Seasalter Marshes, North Downs, Blean Woods, Wantsum Channel and Stour Valley, as defined on the policies map, proposals for development will only be permitted where they conserve and, where appropriate, enhance the special qualities of the landscape.
+Consideration will be given to - (a) the extent to which the developments location, scale, design and materials would impact on, or protect, the local landscape character and its special qualities; - (b) whether the proposal would enhance the future appearance of the designated landscape; and

-- (b) whether the proposal would enhance the future appearance of the designated landscape; and - (c) whether there are significant impacts on the historic setting, archaeological or nature conservation interests. - Within the designated Local Green Spaces at Prospect Field, Joy Lane, Whitstable and Columbia Avenue Recreation Ground, Columbia Avenue, Whitstable, proposals for development that protects or enhances these Local Green Spaces will be permitted.
+- (c) whether there are significant impacts on the historic setting, archaeological or nature conservation interests. - Within the designated Local Green Spaces at Prospect Field, Joy Lane, Whitstable and Columbia Avenue Recreation Ground, Columbia Avenue, Whitstable, proposals for development that protects or enhances these Local Green Spaces will be permitted.